UNSW Health Translation Hub

 About the UNSW Health Translation Hub

-UNSW has secured the State Significant Development Approval for the UNSW Health Translation Hub (UNSW HTH).
-UNSW’s expansion into the Randwick Health & Innovation Precinct is on track to be completed in 2025.
+Construction is underway for the UNSW Health Translation Hub and UNSW’s expansion into the Randwick Health & Innovation Precinct is on track to be completed in late 2025.

 A significant project for UNSW, the UNSW HTH will integrate health education, training and research with acute healthcare services, directly benefiting patients, carers and the NSW community.